 Grade Level: Sophomore/Junior/Senior

 Length: Two Semesters

 Credit: 1.0

 Prerequisite: None.
-This course is not open to students with prior experience in
+This course is not open to students with prior experience in Mandarin Chinese.

-Mandarin Chinese.

 In Chinese I students begin to develop proficiency in listening, speaking, reading, and writing.
-Topics revolve around the students' immediate world: introducing self, family, friends, school and home communities, interests, food, professions, and holidays.
+Topics revolve around the students' immediate world: introducing self, family, friends, school, hobbies, professions, holidays and leisure time activities.
 Students build good pronunciation and listening skills, and read simple authentic texts.
 Students learn Pinyin Romanization system along with the Chinese writing system and progress to recognizing Chinese characters (hanzi).
 In addition, this course seeks to develop and enhance an understanding of Chinese culture.